Fed Reacts To The World's Most Dangerous Intel Agency: The Mossad

 I appreciate that, Rodrigo.

-I try to help you out, man.
+I try to help y'all, man.

-nobody nothing, bro.
+You don't teach nobody nothing, bro.

-Um, hello, Myron, I'm an electronics engineer.
+Ella Myron, I'm an electronics engineer.

-I realize you are quite knowledgeable about this, but to illustrate how meticulously this was organized, the level of advanced military technology required for all these transmitters, receivers, repeaters to operate so accurately is crazy, particularly given that it this was initially coordinated a decade ago.
+I realize you are quite knowledgeable about this, but to illustrate how meticulously this was organized, the level of advanced military technology required for all these transmitters, receivers, repeaters to operate so accurately is crazy, particularly given that this was initially coordinated a decade ago.

-I appreciate that, bro.
+W FedRex, I appreciate that, bro.

-Your mind's clear, don't respect my free speech.
+Don't respect my free speech.

-Uh, I unbanned you, bro.
+I unbanned you, bro.

 Don't worry, you're good.

-Um we got here.
+We got here.

 Game is game, though.

-This comes from uh it's Josh A.K.
-Okay.
+This comes from it's Josh, aka.

-Um, Halimi, you think countries within North Africa uh oh no, I think I answered that one already.
+Oh, no, I think I answered that one already.

 It seems that they are providing protection for certain Israeli VIPs.